-Whether you’re looking for simply a house to live in or a full-blown retirement community will determine exactly what your retirement looks like here – and how much money you’ll need to pull it all together.
+Whether you’re looking for a basic house or a full-blown retirement community will determine exactly what your retirement looks like here – and how much money you’ll need to pull it all together.

 Retirement homes, generally speaking, start at around $1,500 per month and top out at just under $5,000 monthly.
-That means you’ll be spending roughly $21, 450 on just housing.
+That means you’ll be spending roughly $21, 450 on just housing annually.

 The median cost to retire in Las Vegas is $39,000.
 Many retirees are moving here from southern California and find they can live like a King or Queen compared to the high prices for everything in or around Los Angeles.